 This course encompasses professional, self, and workplace management skills for the surgical technologist.
-Credentialing, communication, professionalism, affective be-
+Credentialing, communication, professionalism, affective behaviors, standards of conduct, employability skills, hospital organization, the surgical environment, and the scope of practice are included.

 SUR 210 Introduction to Surgical Technology......8 cr. hrs.